 After some more research on the new upgrade, I think that the free of charge version is the perfect companion for colour correcting and the studio version might just be a fantastic alternative to Premiere, especially when working on more demanding, high-end projects.

 3. Final Cut Pro X

-Final Cut Pro has gone a long way and become more professional-grade over the years, some would say it is of the same standard as Premiere Pro.
+Final Cut Pro has come a long way and become more professional-grade over the years, some would say it is of the same standard as Premiere Pro.
 I remember when I first used it during my A-Levels.
 It was pretty primitive but it has evolved.
-I think that it is still better for beginners, YouTubers, Vloggers etc. but then again Premiere Pro is also great for such uses.
+I think that it is still better for beginners, YouTubers, Vloggers, etc. but then again Premiere Pro is also great for such uses.
 It costs £299.99 for a lifetime which is a huge price difference from paying essentially the same amount (£238.42) for a yearly Premiere Pro subscription.
 I think that because of the price it would be ideal for creatives who want high standard video processing, with beautiful colour correction and SFX pre-sets but don’t need professional filmmaking level software.

 Key Features of Final Cut Pro X

 No Country For Old Men (2007) directed by the Coen brothers has been edited using Final Cut Pro X as well as Cold Mountain (2003) edited by the legendary Walter Murch.

 As with the other editing software, this one also supports editing, audio, and motion graphics in addition to advanced colour grading, HDR support, and ProRes RAW.
 360-deg video editing and VR headset playback are also available.
 Other features include video editing tools, organisation tools, motion graphics, audio, and delivery.

 The new Metal Engine accelerates graphics tasks run by Final Cut Pro X. In summary, it can stream up to 3 8K ProRes RAW, 12 streams of 4K ProRes RAW, and offers up to 3.2x faster ProRes transcode and 2.9x faster render.